 Below is the complete list of Lisa Jewell books.
 I included both her contemporary fiction work as well as her thrillers.
 Our beloved thriller writer is a multi-talented author who has written a number of best-selling contemporary fiction books as well.

-Lisa Jewell Contemporary Fiction Books
+Lisa Jewell Books in Order: Contemporary Fiction

 - Ralph’s Party (1999)